MattMcManis/Ultra/README.md

 - If `Windowed`, select `4:3` aspect ratio to avoid black bars on sides.
 - If `Fullscreen`, select your monitors actual aspect ratio, such as `16:9`, or else `4:3` will stretch to fit your screen.
 - If you want an extended view, select a `16:9` resolution, and in the Plugin select `Aspect Ratio Force 16:9` or `Widescreen`.
+- If game is slow, select a smaller resolution.

 &nbsp;